pop-os/gnome-shell/TESTING.md

 ### GNOME Shell Settings
  - [ ] Settings can be launched and settings can be changed
  - [ ] Settings > Desktop > Desktop Options
-     - [ ] Superkey action can be changed
+     - [ ] Super Key Action can be changed
-     - [ ] Hot corner for workspaces works
+     - [ ] Hot Corner for Workspaces works
-     - [ ] Workspaces and Applications can be toggled on an off
+     - [ ] Workspaces and Applications can be toggled on and off
-     - [ ] Date & Time position can be move Center, Left, Right
+     - [ ] Date & Time position can be moved to Center, Left, and Right
-     - [ ] Windows Controls Minimize and Maximize can be toggled on and off
+     - [ ] Window Controls - Minimize and Maximize can be toggled on and off

 ### GNOME Shell Extensions